kristobruh/SARP/README.md

 nano .netrc
 ```

-Then, create a file with the following structure:
+Then, write the following info in the file:

 ```
 machine urs.earthdata.nasa.gov